Dynamic Adversarial Resource Allocation: the dDAB Game: Numerical Illustrations

 The relationship between the CRR and the graph structure is not straightforward.
 One might, for example, expect a positive correlation between the number of edges and the CRR, since an increase in the number of outgoing edges from a node increases the number of neighboring nodes that must be covered by the \defender{}.
 However, we show by a counter-example (found by the algorithm) that this is not the case.

-The following example illustrates how the effect of additional edges can drastically change the CRR. \figref{fig:alpha_example} provides examples of directed graphs with five nodes but with different edge sets.
-The corresponding indefinite-defense CRR $\factor{\infty}{}$ for each graph is obtained using \algref{alg:Q-prop}.
+The following example illustrates how the addition of edges can drastically change the CRR. \figref{fig:alpha_example} provides examples of directed graphs with five nodes but with different edge sets.
+The corresponding indefinite-defense CRR, $\factor{\infty}{}$, for each graph is obtained using \algref{alg:Q-prop}.

-In the simplest case of the ring graph, the \defender{} only needs the same amount of resources as the \attacker{} to guarantee indefinite defense, which matches the results in~\cite{shishika2022dynamic}.
-Interestingly, by adding only one directed edge connecting node 3 and node 4 to the graph, the CRR changes drastically to $\factor{\infty}{}=5$.
-By further adding a self-loop on node 4, the CRR further increases to $7$.
-Notably, this is greater than the number of nodes on this graph.
-We conjecture that $\factor{\infty}{}>|\edgeset|$ only occurs for directed graphs, but this remains to be verified.
-However, if we add a self-loop to node 3 instead of node~$4$, the CRR $\factor{\infty}{}$ decreases from 5 to $3$, which implies that additional edges may benefit the \defender{} as well.
+In the simplest ring-graph instance, the \defender{} needs only a single robot to indefinitely defend against a single \attacker{}, consistent with our prior results reported in~\cite{shishika2022dynamic}.
+Interestingly, if the edge between nodes 4 and 5 is made bidirectional, the CRR jumps to $\factor{\infty}{} = 5$, giving the \attacker{} a significant advantage.
+If we further add a bidirectional edge between nodes 3 and 4, the CRR decreases to $4$, which benefits the \defender{}.

+Finally, if instead of adding the edge between nodes 3 and 4 we introduce a self-loop at node~3, the CRR drops from $5$ to $3$.
+This observation highlights that some edges (e.g., the self-loop at node~3) have a larger impact on the game than others (e.g., the edge between nodes 3 and 4).